Blog

 3. The Vendor Provides A Strong DevOps Culture

 The best DevOps engineers want to be part of a great team, playing off each other like a sports team or musicians in a killer band.
 If you hire a DevOps engineer on your own, that person doesn’t have peers to lean on when they get stuck.
-A Managed DevOps provider offers a deeper pool for peer-to-peer education and for mentoring, which builds strong team dynamics and makes individual engineers smarter and more effective.
+A Managed DevOps provider offers a deeper pool for peer-to-peer education and mentoring, which builds strong team dynamics and makes individual engineers smarter and more effective.

 4. Flexibility To Find The Best Fit

 If an outsourced vendor sends you a DevOps engineer who seems like a bad fit or lacks a certain critical skill, there’s no problem.
 You just ask the vendor to get you someone else.
 With a full-time employee, you don’t have that kind of flexibility.
-Finding an engineer who’s a better fit would mean spending even more time and money on termination, severance and legal issues, and starting the hiring process all over again.
+Finding an engineer who’s a better fit would mean spending even more time and money on termination, severance, and legal issues, and starting the hiring process all over again.

 5. Controlling The Costs And Risks Of Technology R&D